 Goes to excessive lengths to obtain nurturance and support from others, to the point of volunteering to do things that are unpleasant.

-Feels uncomfortable or helpless when alone because of exaggerated fears of being unable to care for himself or herself.
+Feels uncomfortable or helpless when alone because of exaggerated fears of being unable to care for themself.

 Urgently seeks another relationship as a source of care and support when a close relationship ends.

-Is unrealistically preoccupied with fears of being left to take care of himself or herself.
+Is unrealistically preoccupied with fears of being left to take care of themself.